 - Consolidate the application of high-fidelity tools based on multi-scale and multi-physics for the evaluation of the safety of SMR-designs and to show their complementary with conventional/traditional safety analysis tools used in licensing process in line with the strategic research agenda defined in Horizon 2020 to support Europe in the deployment of SMRs.

-For maximum use of available expertise, the technical work of McSAFER is organised in seven work.
+For maximum use of available expertise, the technical work of McSAFER is organised in seven work packages.

 All partners contribute to the major work packages for an optimal integration and networking.